-Another Generation, Another War -- Dean Dexter in the Concord Monitor
+Another Generation, Another War -- Op Ed by Dean Dexter in the Concord Monitor

-Styles Bridges, Yankee Senator -- Review by Dean Dexter
+Styles Bridges, Yankee Senator --Book Review by Dean Dexter

 Access Dean Dexter's blog here.

 With the "Big Guy," Bob Schieffer, CBS News.
 Office of the Secretary of State, Week of the NH First in the Nation Presidential Primary 2016

 Bob Novak RIP

 Ted Kennedy: "What did Daniel Webster Do?"...
 Seriously?

 In President Obama's eulogy to the late Senator Edward M. Kennedy, he recounted an incident when still a senator wherein Kennedy asked him for a vote on a measure scheduled for St. Patrick's Day.
 Senator Obama thought the bill had little chance of passage, but promised to vote for it.
 When the vote was over, the measure passed to Obama's surprise.
 "Luck of the Irish," Kennedy quipped to the junior senator from Illinois.